Allegations Against Foster Carers

 Procedures in relation to the allegation/suspicion.
 They will gather relevant background information and convene a Strategy Meeting within 2 working days of the referral.

-At this stage, the Regulatory Authority must be informed of the allegation/suspicion and the supervising social worker's manager must ensure that an invitation is sent to them to be represented at the Strategy Meeting.In exceptional cases were immediate action may be necessary to safeguard the welfare of the child, the social worker and his or her Team Manager may decide to request that a new placement be identified.
+At this stage, the Regulatory Authority must be informed of the allegation/suspicion and the supervising social worker's manager must ensure that an invitation is sent to them to be represented at the Strategy Meeting (See Notifications of Significant Events Procedure).In exceptional cases were immediate action may be necessary to safeguard the welfare of the child, the social worker and their Team Manager may decide to request that a new placement be identified.

 The Strategy Meeting will take place within 2 working days of the referral and will involve a face-to-face meeting.
 The purpose of the meeting will be to decide if an investigation is necessary and, if so, how it should be carried out.
 The following people will be invited: